rafaelffilho/better/README.md

 # Better

+A simple bot to automatic bet on CSGOEmpire based on a simples logic

 ## Requirements to run:

-- Python
+- python
-- Pip
+  - pip
     - selenium
     - colorama